NewDad: Safe EP and Altar (2025)

-In April 2025 NewDad announced release of their third EP, Safe, which released the following month.
+In March 2025, the band announced the departure of bassist Cara Joshi "after some heartfelt conversations", with the band to tour that summer with Marie Freiss deputising.
+The following month, NewDad announced release of their third EP, Safe, which released in May 2025.
 In July, NewDad announced their forthcoming second album Altar, which was released on 19 September 2025.
 The announcement was accompanied by the release of a lead single, "Roobosh".
+The album featured production from Sam Breathwick, who would also tour with the band in the summer of 2025, and songwriting from Justin Parker.